 The News Roundup — Domestic

-Florida Gov. Ron DeSantis signed the so-called “don’t say gay” bill into law.
+Judge Ketanji Brown Jackson was confirmed as President Joe Biden’s first nomination to the Supreme Court.

-And Maine Sen. Susan Collins became the first Republican to announce that she will vote to confirm Judge Ketanji Brown Jackson as a Supreme Court justice.
+Former President Barack Obama visited the White House to celebrate the Affordable Care Act, a piece of legislation widely seen as a defining victory of his time in office.

-We cover the most important stories from around the country on the News Roundup.
+We cover the biggest stories from around the country on the domestic portion of the News Roundup.

 Copyright 2022 WAMU 88.5